rg15697/Profile/README.md

 <h2 align="center">I am Rohit Kumar Gupta </h3>

 <h2>About</h2>
-<p>An observant and diligent Aspiring full-stack developer specialized in MERN stack with good hands on DSA.
+<p>An observant and diligent full-stack developer specialized in MERN stack with good hands on DSA.
 Excellent problem-solving skills and ability to perform well in a team.
 Willing to contribute to an organization as a software engineer.
 Beleaves in continuous practice and exploring more.
 </p>

 <!-- <h2>Current status</h2>